-At Spohrer Dodd, we have over 150 years of collective experience and a history of success handling claims like yours.
+At Spohrer Dodd Trial Attorneys, we have over 150 years of collective experience and a history of success handling claims like yours.

-If your child has been affected by a brachial plexus injury, our Spohrer Dodd trial attorneys can help.
-Start today with a phone call to (904) 637-7721.
+If your child has been affected by a brachial plexus injury, our trial lawyers of Spohrer Dodd Trial Attorneys can help.
+Start today with a phone call to 888-577-8705.

-There are 4 main types of brachial plexus injuries:
+There are four main types of brachial plexus injuries: